by David Baer, October 23, 2022

 God sends the prophet Nathan to David with a story.
 It’s a story about two men.
 One of them is rich, with many flocks of sheep and herds of cattle.
 The other one is poor, with only one little ewe lamb, which he cares for as if it’s his own child.
 When a guest came to stay with the rich man, he was obligated to show hospitality, but he didn’t want to slaughter one of his own animals, so he took the poor man’s lamb and fed it to his guest.
 Nathan tells this story as a hypothetical trial case.
 The unspoken question for the king, the chief judge of the whole country, is this: “What would you do?
 How would you decide this case?”

 David’s anger is immediate.
-He explodes: “The man who has done this deserves to die!”
+Right away he explodes at Nathan: “The man who has done this deserves to die!”
 After a moment, he settles down.
 David puts on his thinking cap and remembers what the law of Moses says about the punishment for theft of livestock: “He shall restore the lamb fourfold, because he did this thing, and because he had no pity.”1 That’s what the law says, but David’s gut-wrenching anger shows that there’s a deeper wrong involved when the strong take advantage of the weak.

 And now Nathan springs the trap: “You are the man.”
-Like the rich man in the story, David had everything he needed, but he made gratuitous use of his power, exploiting others to get what he wanted.
+Like the rich man in the story, David had everything he needed, but abused his power, exploiting others to get what he wanted.
 There is no need for Nathan to pronounce the verdict against David, because David has just judged himself.
 There’s nowhere for David to hide, and so he admits he’s done wrong.
 It’s only through facing this hard truth that David’s life before God can continue.

 One thing we can learn from this story is that simply knowing right from wrong isn’t enough.
 We’re a lot better at recognizing injustice when it doesn’t involve us.
 After all, David prided himself on being a fair-minded judge.
 He reacted instantly and viscerally to Nathan’s story—but that sense of right and wrong wasn’t enough to stop him from doing the very same thing he was so quick to condemn.

-I have to confess that I heard this text differently than the last time I read it.
+I have to confess that I started hearing this story differently after becoming a dad.
 I have to name something that leaves me troubled and unsettled.
 I can’t get past the fact that David was the one who sinned, David was the one who did wrong, but it was his innocent child that suffered and died for that sin.
-I have an infant son at home, and when I thought of David the father, keeping watch over his son’s crib, forgoing food and pleading with God to the point of exhaustion for his life, I could see myself there.
+I have a son and a daughter, and when I thought of David the father, keeping watch over his son’s crib, giving up food and pleading with God to the point of exhaustion for his life, I could see myself there.
+I could see any parent there.
 I’ve done wrong myself, but to think of my son having to suffer for me is just monstrous.
-A friend said to me recently that we ought to notice whenever we find ourselves stepping over bodies in scripture, and I don’t want to step over the body of this child without mentioning just how appalling I find this part of the story.
+A friend once said to me that we ought to notice whenever we find ourselves stepping over bodies in scripture,2 and I don’t want to step over the body of this child without mentioning just how appalling I find this part of the story.

 But I am not King David, and neither are you.
 My sins are real, my brokenness weighs me down, and I need God’s mercy.
 I need to be cleansed and renewed if my life with God is to continue.
 But my son doesn’t need to suffer for me, because God’s own Son already has.
 Jesus is the innocent Son who suffers for us.
 But his suffering is different.
 It isn’t something that’s simply done to him.
 It’s not as though Jesus has no say in what happens to him.
 Jesus’ suffering is a gift he willingly gives.
 He tells us that no one takes his life from him—he lays it down freely.
 And because of him, because of the suffering of God’s Son, God has become a parent like David who grieves and aches for a child.
 Through Jesus, God knows David’s grief and anguish, and God won’t ever again require children to pay the price of their parents’ sin.